 JSON to Haskell Class

-Converts JSON to Haskell data types, automatically generates corresponding Haskell code, simplifying development.
+Convert JSON to Haskell data types, automatically generating corresponding Haskell code to simplify development.

 Green Tool